Zone: 3 to 8

-Instead of Euthamia, consider flat topped flowerheads from the genus Oligoneuron.
+Instead of Euthamia and other aggressive species, consider flat topped flowerheads from the genus Oligoneuron.
 These species behave well in gardens and they have a good sized bloom.
 Stiff Goldenrod (Oligoneuron rigida) is fairly easy to obtain and is attractive to Monarch butterflies.
 It has the advantage of being quite versatile in terms of its light and moisture requirements although full sun and slightly dry soil is preferred.
 Its oblong leaves are much larger than average for a goldenrod and are less scrawny looking.
 The leaves will be attacked by mildew with too much shade.
 The stems are fairly stiff and self-supporting but I find it helpful in part-sun to provide a wide tomato cage.
 It grows about 5 feet in height.

 Ohio Goldenrod can be confused with Stiff Goldenrod but it is shorter at 30 inches and the leaves point upwards along the stem.
 It grows well in well-drained soil but it does like moisture.
 Its is naturally found close to the great lakes.